kerbalio/kerbalio-docs/ksp/ksp-info.md

 layout: default
 title: Server Info
 nav_order: 1
-description: "How to play on the server"
+description: "How to join the server"
-permalink: /mc-server-info/
+permalink: /ksp-info/
 has_children: true
 ---